Conceiva/MezzmoKodiPlugin/README.md

 - Shows media in the sort order from the server
 - More metadata than standard UPnP view
 - Full Mezzmo and Kodi database synchronization using a background process
 - Modify video watched status in Mezzmo from the addon
+- Automatically start the addon on your favorite playlist
 - Search for media in the server
 - Default view modes for Movies, TV Shows and others
 - Play music